Modular, interlocking, and lightweight emergency floor system.

-Emergency Floor: A low-cost flooring solution for refugee families.
-The design uses leftover shipping pallets to elevate the floor with the use of specially designed flooring that uses recycled materials to provide a safe, warm, and clean floor for use in refugee shelters.
-The design aim is to minimize waste by re-purposing materials available in refugee camps.
+The Emergency Floor is a low-cost flooring solution for refugee families.
+The system uses leftover shipping pallets to elevate the polypropylene floor mat.
+The modular mats use recycled materials to provide a safe, warm, and clean floor for use in refugee shelters.
+The design aim is to minimize waste by re-purposing materials available in refugee camps (pallets)

 Millions of refugees fleeing conflict that are forced to sleep directly on the ground.